albogdano/velocity-netbeans/README.md

 - Escaped variables/properties (`\$var`) may still show identifier coloring instead of text coloring
 - The first time a `.vm` file is opened in a project, Java context scanning runs asynchronously — completions from Java appear on the second invocation
 - Some other quirks like breakage for this kind of code: `#if($condition)echo " "#end#if($other) text #end` - easily fixed if `"` and `#end` are separated by space
+- For some unknown reason, when the plugin is installed, a random open .vm file would not be highlighted and is displayed as "unrecognized file" - restarting NetBeans fixes it
 ## License

 [CDDL 1.0](https://opensource.org/license/CDDL-1.0)